 Species: Magellan Penguins

-How to reach: Fly via UK or South America or the ones who feel like it, there’s even a cruise!
+How to reach: Fly via UK or South America or for the ones who seek plunging into luxury, there’s even a cruise!

 Best time to visit: November to February